JetBrains Fleet 1.44 Help

 Now that we are comfortable with the Debug tool, it's time to step into the findAverage method and find out what is happening inside it.

-1. To step into a method, click the Step Into button or press ⌘ ;.
+1. To step into a method, click the Step Into button on the Debug tool window's toolbar or press ⌘ ;.

 Step into button located in the top part of the Debug tool

-Another line gets highlighted in the editor because we advanced the execution point one step forward.
+The highlighting in the editor moves to another line because we advanced the execution point one step further.

 New values in the Variables panel